msi-ris/Tutorials/rnaseq_cmd_beta.md

 individual reads represent sequenced fragments, and reads are counted if they map to annotated genes.

-We also support two types of strandedness for the libraries, unstranded, and reverse-stranded.
+We also support two types of strandedness for the libraries, strand U, and reverse-stranded.
 By default, the UMGC prepares RNAseq libraries using a reverse-stranded protocol.
 Thus, the default option for our `featureCounts` call is to count reverse-stranded alignments.
 Additionally, we also set a minimum